List of 40 Famous Forests in India to visit

 Where is Khangchendzonga National Park Located

-Khangchendzonga National Park in Sikkim spans an extent of 1,784 square kilometres.
+Khangchendzonga National Park in Sikkim spans an area of 1,784 square kilometres.
 Khangchendzonga National Park is in the North Sikkim district of Sikkim.

 How to reach Khangchendzonga National Park